History and exam

 People with hypertension may be at increased risk of severe illness.
 Hypertension has been associated with increased poor composite outcome, including mortality, severe disease, acute respiratory distress syndrome, need for intensive care admission, and disease progression.
-Patients with hypertension have a 2.27-fold higher risk of severe disease, and a 3.48-fold higher risk of fatality compared with patients without hypertension.
+Patients with hypertension have a 2.98-fold higher risk of severe disease, and a 2.88-fold higher risk of fatality compared with patients without hypertension.

 People with type 2 diabetes are at increased risk of severe illness.
 People with type 1 diabetes or gestational diabetes may also be at increased risk of severe illness; however, evidence is limited for these patient groups.
-The pooled prevalence of diabetes in COVID-19 patients is approximately 10%.
-Prevalence is significantly higher in older patients and patients with severe disease.
-Diabetes is associated with increased risk of mortality, disease progression, and acute respiratory distress syndrome.
-Patients with diabetes have a 2-fold higher risk of developing severe disease, and a 2-fold higher risk of mortality.
-Risk factors for poor prognosis and higher mortality include older age, elevated C-reactive protein, and insulin use.
+The pooled prevalence of diabetes in COVID-19 patients is approximately 15%.
+Diabetes is associated with an increased risk of disease progression, intensive care admission, acute respiratory distress syndrome, mechanical ventilation, and mortality.
+The risk of intensive care admission and mortality is significantly higher in patients with diabetes compared with those without diabetes (pooled risk ratio of 1.88 and 1.61, respectively).
 One third of all deaths in hospitalized patients in England occur in patients with diabetes.
 People with type 1 diabetes have 3.50 times the odds of dying in hospital with COVID-19, while people with type 2 diabetes have 2.03 times the odds.
-Patients with poorly controlled hyperglycemia have an increased risk of disease severity and mortality.
-Body mass index is positively and independently associated with tracheal intubation and/or death within 7 days in patients with diabetes.
+An analysis of more than 19,000 patients admitted to critical care over the entire first wave of disease in England found that type 2 diabetes is associated with a 20% increase in mortality in patients with severe disease, independent of age, sex, ethnicity, obesity, or other major comorbidity.
+Risk factors for poor prognosis and higher mortality in patients with type 1 or type 2 diabetes include older age, male sex, non-White ethnicity, socioeconomic deprivation, renal impairment, history of stroke or heart failure, higher glycosylated hemoglobin (HbA1c) levels, higher body mass index, elevated C-reactive protein, diabetic ketoacidosis, and insulin use.
+However, HbA1c levels were not associated with mortality in a large US cohort of hospitalized patients with diabetes and COVID-19, while insulin treatment and obesity were strong and independent risk factors for in-hospital mortality.
+Hyperglycemia is also an independent risk factor for poor prognosis in hospitalized patients with or without known diabetes.
 Patients with newly diagnosed diabetes have a higher risk of all-cause mortality compared with patients with known diabetes, hyperglycemia, or normal glucose.
 The poor prognosis in these patients is likely due to the syndromic nature of diabetes, with factors such as hyperglycemia, older age, and the presence of comorbidities (e.g., obesity, hypertension, cardiovascular disease) all contributing to the increased risk.

 People with chronic kidney disease may be at higher risk of infection.
 Data from a cross-sectional study in the UK found that the adjusted odds of a positive test were greater in patients with chronic kidney disease (32.9%) compared with those without (14.4%).
 People with chronic kidney disease are also at increased risk of severe illness.
 The prevalence of preexisting chronic kidney disease in COVID-19 patients was 5.2% (2.3% for end-stage kidney disease), and is an independent risk factor for developing acute kidney injury as a complication.

-Patients with any smoking history are at higher risk of severe disease and worse in-hospital outcomes.
+People who are current or former smokers are at increased risk of severe illness.
 Current smokers have an increased risk of severe or critical disease.
-Patients with a smoking history have a significantly increased risk of severe or critical disease, in-hospital mortality, disease progression, and need for mechanical ventilation.
+Patients with any smoking history have a significantly increased risk of severe or critical disease, in-hospital mortality, disease progression, and need for mechanical ventilation.
 This may be due to increased airway expression of the angiotensin-converting enzyme-2 receptor in smokers.
 The World Health Organization has reviewed the available evidence and concluded that smoking is associated with increased severity of disease and death in hospitalized patients.

 Surgical mortality and complications are higher in patients with COVID-19 compared with patients without COVID-19.
 A retrospective study of 34 patients in China who underwent elective surgeries during the incubation period of COVID-19 found that all patients developed pneumonia after surgery.
 Approximately 44% of these patients required admission to the intensive care unit, and 20% died.
 Postoperative pulmonary complications occur in half of patients with perioperative SARS-CoV-2 infection, and are associated with higher mortality, particularly in men and those ages 70 years and over.

-People who are immunocompromised (e.g., HIV, blood or bone marrow transplant, immune deficiencies, prolonged use of corticosteroids or other immunosuppressant medications) may be at increased risk of severe illness; however, evidence is limited.
+People who are immunocompromised (e.g., blood or bone marrow transplant, immune deficiencies, prolonged use of corticosteroids or other immunosuppressant medications) may be at increased risk of severe illness; however, evidence is limited.
 Patients with inflammatory bowel disease who were on long-term biologics or other immunomodulatory therapies did not have a higher risk of poor outcomes; however, recent corticosteroid use may be related to worse outcomes.
 Glucocorticoid exposure of ≥10 mg/day (prednisone) has been associated with a higher odds of hospitalization in patients with rheumatologic disease.
-HIV coinfection does not significantly impact presentation, hospital course, or outcomes of patients when compared with nonmatched non-HIV patients.
-People living with HIV who have well-controlled disease are not at risk of poorer disease outcomes compared with the general population.
-It is unclear whether those with poorly controlled disease or AIDS have poorer outcomes.
+Patients treated with cyclosporine/tacrolimus also had an increased risk of hospitalization; however, it was not clear whether the increased risk is related to the drug itself, the underlying condition for which the patient is treated, or other factors.
+Also see HIV infection and autoimmune disease, below.